DataDog/browser-sdk/packages/logs/README.md

   - `sampleRate`: percentage of sessions to track.
 Only tracked sessions send logs.
   - `datacenter`: defined to which datacenter we'll send collected data ('us' | 'eu')
   - `silentMultipleInit`: prevent logging errors while having multiple Init
+  - `service`: name of the corresponding service
+  - `env`: environment of the service
+  - `version`: version of the service

   ```
   init(configuration: {